daig/daig.github.io/Type.lagda.md

 In GHC Haskell, every normal type has the kind `Type` (previously `*`), including `Type :: Type`.
 Previously this behavior was turned on with [`-XTypeInType`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-TypeInType), but is now the default.

-Agda's type heirarchy is more complex.
+Agda's type hierarchy is more complex.

 Instead of `Type : Type` we instead have `Type₀ : Type₁` and `Type₁ : Type₂` and so on.